-I’ve had the Triple Aught Design Artemis hoodie since February of this year.
+I’ve had the Triple Aught Design Artemis Hoodie since February of this year.
 Basically the minute I left the Hayes Valley store with it was the minute it became glued to my body (only to be alternated with the boyfriend’s Flux hoodie which he accidentally shrunk so it is now mine, and yes, review to come).

-The only cons are…
+The Artemis Hoodie cons are…

 - The hood.
 This hood is the least flattering hood ever.
 It’s got the strangest shape when worn because it’s designed to lay flat against your back when you’re not wearing it.
 Plus it’s kind of small.
 It doesn’t fit on your head very well if you have a ponytail on, so you have to keep pulling it back on.

 - The neck, fully zipped.
 Before it’s “broken in”, when you fully zip up the hoodie, the neck can be very restrictive.
 It’s bearable, but this might be a not selling point for people who hate being uncomfortable around the jugular.
 It’s definitely inconvenient until it’s broken in, and even then, it rests in a slightly awkward, kind of annoying way.